Fyuryy/mularchlabs/README.md

 - Lab 1: Introduction to parallel programming in lower level languages
 - Lab 2: Parallel programming using OpenMP
-- Lab 3: Performance impacts of NUMA (Non Uniform Memory Access) and memory reordings
+- Lab 3: Performance impacts of NUMA (Non Uniform Memory Access) and memory reordings in modern processors
+- Lab 4: CUDA programming in GPUs